ros2/ros2_documentation/source/Installation/Ubuntu-Development-Setup.rst

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, Eclipse Cyclone DDS, you can find instructions `here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, Eclipse Cyclone DDS, you can find instructions :doc:`here <DDS-Implementations>`.

 Build the code in the workspace
 -------------------------------